fukamachi/websocket-driver/README.md

 #### `(on :message driver callback)`

 Sets the `CALLBACK` to execute when a message is received.
-The `CALLBACK` function takes a `MESSAGE-EVENT` as an argument which has an accessor `EVENT-DATA` to get the data that is either a string in the case of a text message or an `(UNSIGNED-BYTE 8)` vector in the case of a binary message.
+The `CALLBACK` function takes a `MESSAGE` as an argument which is either a string in the case of a text message or an `(UNSIGNED-BYTE 8)` vector in the case of a binary message.

 #### `(on :error driver callback)`